Whistleblowers welcome: Mark Zaid represents Trump accuser, others with secrets to share

 "Mark was a kid just out of law school, and he was excited about suing Libya," said Bob Monetti, who lost his son in the bombing and became president of a group of victims' families.

 The families eventually came on board with Zaid's approach, and it worked.
-Congress changed the law, paving the way for the families to sue, which led to the $2.7 billion out-of-court settlement with the government of dictator Muammar Gaddafi.
+Congress changed the law, paving the way for the families to sue, which led to the $2.7 billion out-of-court settlement with the government of dictator Moammar Gadhafi.

 It also left Zaid with a handsome payday, but a "bad taste in his mouth," he said.
 The case had been personal for him — two college schoolmates had died on the plane — and he watched it become all about money.